energywebfoundation/iam-client-lib/docs/api/classes/gnosisiam.md

 **Returns:** boolean

-info if the connection is already established
+info if the connection to wallet/signer is already established

 ___